The Arts in Music City

 Frist Center for the Visual Arts

 Located in downtown Nashville, the Frist Center for the Visual Arts is the city’s largest art exhibition center.
-The Frist has no permanent collection, but instead specializes in exhibiting premier collections on loan from other galleries around the world.
+The Frist has no permanent collection, but instead specializes in exhibiting premier collections on loan from other galleries around the world, and curating exhibitions that go on to travel to other museums.
 Many of the exhibits on display are compiled exclusively for the Frist Center and cannot be seen anywhere else.
 Located in Nashville’s former historic main post office, this city landmark was placed on the National Register of Historic Places in 1984.

 Hatch Show Print Haley Gallery

 Owned and operated by the Country Music Hall of Fame® and Museum, Hatch Show Print has been in business since 1879 and is one of the nation’s oldest working letterpress poster shops.
 Hatch has created original art for circuses, Grand Ole Opry stars, concerts, and sporting events, and continues to produce restrikes of classic Hatch posters in addition to creating new work enjoyed by music fans, graphic designers, and art critics worldwide.
 The Haley Gallery showcases the historic restrikes of original posters from the Hatch collection, as well as Master Printer Jim Sherraden’s monoprints.

 Unique in many ways, Haynes Galleries is the result of Mr. Haynes’s passion for and commitment to the connoisseurship and appreciation of fine art.
 Haynes Galleries offers a distinguished list of American artists from three centuries – works by important 19th Century artists such as John Singer Sargent and William McGregor Paxton, as well as 20th and 21st Century masters including Yousuf Karsh, Stephen Scott Young, David Brega, and the legendary Wyeth family.

 LeQuire Gallery & Studio